Rayya, Amritsar

 Rayya is a city and municipality in Amritsar district in the Indian state of Punjab.
 Rayya is about 35 km from Amritsar and 45 km from Jalandhar.
 It is 5 km from the Beas River.

 Parties like Indian National Congress Party have also been in power but not as frequently as the Shiromani Akali Dal Party.

+Notable people

+Several individuals from Rayya and nearby areas have played important roles in Punjab’s politics and administration: